pguibert6WIND/frr/doc/user/bgp.rst

 For instance, filter on src port from [1-1000] and dst port = 80.

 - The first version of FRR Flowspec only operates policy based routing, on the following Flowspec criteria : IP Address, UDP port or TCP port.
-The following is planned in a next release : support for ICMP type/code , TCP flags, fragmentation and packet length.
+The next release plans to provide the following : support for ICMP type/code , TCP flags, fragmentation and packet length.

-There are some other restrictions known:
+There are some other known issues:

+- The validation procedure depicted in RFC5575 has not been implemented, as this feature was not used in the existing setups you shared wih us.

 - The filtering action shaper value, if positive, is not used to apply shaping.
 If value is positive, the traffic is redirected to the wished destination,